NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 A run script must do the following:

-1. set the environment
+1. Set the environment
 2. Apply directives in order to specify instructions on setting up a job
-3. specify the work to be carried out in the form of shell commands
+3. Specify the work to be carried out in the form of shell commands

 Login v.
 Compute Nodes